IntegrierBar/FPComputerGames/RequierementsAnalysis.md

 ### 2.5.1.
 Scenarios

 1. **Scenario** The player starts a new game.
-They are then asked to choose an element with wich they want to start.
+They are then asked to choose an element with which they want to start.
 2. **Scenario** The PC enters a room in a dungeon.
-Close enemies then target the PC, forcing them to figth their way trough
+Close enemies then target the PC, forcing them to figth their way through.

 ### 2.5.2.
 Use case model